Jeon-san/containerized_classifier_api/README.md

 ## How to deploy this API

 ### Pre-requisite
-Make sure that docker is installed on your machine
+* Make sure that docker is installed on your machine
+* You need to have python 3 installed (if you want to do the unit test)

 ### Clone the directory
 Go to the directory where you want to create your project and run: